 Each February the District requires each school to project enrollment for the next school year based on the District's historical benchmark enrollment data and the latest projected enrollment data provided by the District's Demographics Department.
 The total forecasted UFTE for the state differs from the total of the school-by-school enrollment projections due to the input allowed from the school principals that can change the projected enrollment originally provided by the Demographics Department.
 Also, the variations for charter schools are not known at the time of projection; therefore, administrators are unaware of the number of students who will transfer to other schools.
-The final projected enrollment from the school budgets are amended based on actual UFTE, after FTE survey data is submitted to the state in October.
+The final projected enrollment from the schools is converted to UFTE, and projected budgets are created for each school.
+Projected school budgets are amended based on actual UFTE, after FTE survey data is submitted to the state in October.